syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/General/How-to-Place-UserControl-in-a-Header-Cell.md

 {% endhighlight %}

-Step 3: A new CellType is created by adding the instance of derived generic cell model class into the GridGroupingControl's CellModel.
+Step 3: A new CellType is created by adding the instance of derived generic cell model class into the GridGroupingControl's CellModels.